breadou-sui/myblog/content/posts/daoko-girl.md

 	<p><img src="/daoko-horse.png" alt="daoko-prince" width="95%"/></p>
 </div>

 The world that keeps destroying itself.
 The prince charming that doesn't exist.
-The masturbatory indulgence that tastes bitter in the aftermath.
+The masturbatory indulgence that leaves a bitter taste in the aftermath.

 I think that the protagonist is searching for something that deep down, she knows she's never going to find.
 She rebuilds the self-constructed fantasy world of so-called love over and over again, only to watch it crumble down, collapse, and disintegrate.
 What <i>enjo kōsai</i> provides is not stability, but rather a cyclic means of fantastical pleasure that is actually void.